-A Tokyo Wedding Chapel that Marries Western Tradition with Eastern Aesthetics
+A Tokyo Wedding Chapel Marries Western Tradition to Eastern Aesthetics

 In the last decade, it has become fashionable in Asia to have Christian wedding ceremonies, complete with lacey regalia, string courtets playing Vivaldi, and even Western officiants.
 The romantic appeal of the fairy tale-bridal dream has fueled a booming industry.
 Wedding chapels can now be found in all major hotels, from Guangzhou to Tokyo, and function as an important part of the hospitality business.
 Their design often embraces pastiche and excess, with an eclectic mix of religious imagery and attendant architectural symbols.

 But designer Yuji Hirata has found a rather more elegant synthesis that combines this Western tradition and the delicate, disciplined Japanese aesthetic sensibility.
 Located on the 5th floor of the luxurious Palace Hotel Tokyo, Hirata’s chapel slightly protrudes out from the hotel’s main façade, hovering high above Hybiya Park and its gardens.
 Through the trees passersby can make out the cubic glass enclosure that frames the chapel’s thin, tubular structure.
 The fragile, gossamer-thin archway is a stark contrast within the heavier hotel façade it is inserted into.